wandersonfdias/bootcamp-cordapp/README.md

 * The command is an CadastarPessoa command
 * The command lists the PessoaState's dono as a required signer

-### The TokenIssueFlow
+### The CadastrarPesssoaFlow

 Flows automate the process of updating the ledger.
-Our flow, TokenIssueFlow, will automate the following steps:
+Our flow, CadastrarPesssoaFlow, will automate the following steps:

             Issuer                  Owner                  Notary